stephenry/p/README.md

 - Frame dimensions are not hardcoded into logic and are instead derived from an AXI-Stream style interface.
 The definition of the interface made calculation of the relative position within the frame, required to compute appropriate masking, non-trivial to calculate.
 - Support for backpressure across the datapath.
 A tricky addition which required consideration when tracking position in the frame (no pipeline bubbles are allowed).
 - FPGA and ASIC targeted Line Buffer implementations.
 FPGA targets allow flexible, narrow (8b) BRAM that may hold state at dout over multiple cycles, whereas typical ASIC SRAM macro require additional alignment, skid buffer logic, and lose their state at dout after the read cycle.
-In the context of an ASIC, Line Buffers would typically be realized using flops, but an SRAM implemenation (although overkill) is more complex to implement, which is the objective of this exercise.
+In the context of an ASIC, Line Buffers would typically be realized using flops, but an SRAM implementation (although overkill) is more complex to implement, which is the objective of this exercise.
 - RTL is standardized on an ASIC-style asynchronous, active-low reset strategy.
 FPGA implementations typically prefer synchronous resets.
 The RTL is trivial to modify as necessary, but I have not done so.

 ## Seqgen

 The [Seqgen](./projects/seqgen) project implements a well-known control-oriented interview question.
 The problem is to generate a known sequence across a 2D array for variable-sizes of array.
-The chosen solution uses a [ucode-style](./projects/seqgen/rtl/seqgen_cntrl_case.sv) control unit for optimal PPA.
-Additionally, a [PLA-based](./projects/seqgen/rtl/seqgen_cntrl_pla.sv) solution uses the ABC Synthesis tool is used to render a Espresso-style PLA table to Verilog expressions.
+The chosen solution uses a [microcode-style](./projects/seqgen/rtl/seqgen_cntrl_case.sv) control unit for optimal PPA.
+Additionally, a [PLA-based](./projects/seqgen/rtl/seqgen_cntrl_pla.sv) solution uses the ABC Synthesis tool, which is used to render a Espresso-style PLA table to Verilog expressions.
 This code is injected using a preprocessing stage before Verilation.
 A [standard FSM](./projects/seqgen/rtl/seqgen_cntrl_fsm.sv) implementation is presented, too.
-Such extreme lengths (PLA-style) are unnecessary for such a small, design.
+Such extreme lengths (PLA-style) are unnecessary for such a small design.
 Nevertheless, it's quite an interesting, non-trivial approach, and...
 I've got too much time on my hands.

 ## Notable Aspects